SeanIT05/dwm-configuration/README.md

 # Dependencies
 Most of these are in the standard Arch/Gentoo repositories.
 If not please have a look in the [AUR](https://aur.archlinux.org/).
-- xsetroot
 - Xorg
-- hack font
+- Jet Brains Mono font
-- dmenu
-- dwm
 - alacritty
-- bashtop
+- htop
 - setxkbmap
 - picom
-- dunst
-- oh my bash
-- nitrogen/feh
+- feh
 - Nerd Font Symbols
+- libXft (gentoo)
-- lsd
+- libXinerama (gentoo)

+Read the compile error of dwm, dmenu and slstatus.
+It indicates missing libraries.

 # Preview
 ![](https://i.imgur.com/BYY53h4.png)